-Our Top Asks for ICCAT in 2017
+Our Top Asks for ICCAT in 2018

-- Adopt stock-specific tuna management measures that are consistent with the scientific advice, allocate the yellowfin catch limit by gear and/or flag, and strengthen overall the management of tropical tuna fisheries to ensure compliance with catch limits. - 2 Immediately address the serious gaps that exist in FAD data reporting, ensure that the ICCAT requirement for non-entangling FADs is being complied with, and promote research into biodegradable FADs. - Adopt, on an interim basis, one of the Harvest Control Rules for North Atlantic Albacore that have been tested and advance MSE for other species, ensuring sufficient funding for it to progress. - 4 Strengthen monitoring, control and surveillance (MCS) measures, such as Vessel Monitoring Systems (VMS) and Port State Measures. - Increase the observer coverage requirements for large-scale purse seine vessels and longline vessels to support data collection.
+- 1 Adopt stock-specific tuna management measures that are consistent with SCRS advice; consider alternative measures for reducing the mortality of bigeye and yellowfin tuna in the purse seine fishery; fully allocate the bigeye and yellowfin catch limits by gear and/or flag; and, adopt provisions to ensure catches are in compliance with TACs. - 2 Immediately address the serious gaps that exist in FAD data reporting, ensure that the ICCAT requirement for non-entangling FADs is being complied with, and promote research into biodegradable FADs. - 3 Ensure sufficient funding so that concurrent management strategy evaluation (MSE) processes can be completed within the planned timetables. - 4 Strengthen monitoring, control and surveillance (MCS) measures, such as Vessel Monitoring Systems (VMS), at-sea transshipment regulations and Port State Measures. - 5 Increase the observer coverage requirements for large-scale purse seine vessels and longline vessels to support data collection and adopt new binding measures that will ensure the safety of human observers, including those on carrier vessels.